-OVERVIEW: The JP Morgan Chase Foundation supports local, regional, and national LGBT organizations.
+OVERVIEW: The JP Morgan Chase Foundation supports local, regional, and national LGBTQ organizations.

 IP TAKE: This corporate funder offers grants for program or project support.
-Very rarely does Chase award grants for general operating support.
+Rarely does Chase award grants for general operating support.

 PROFILE: The JP Morgan Chase Foundation is the philanthropic arm of the global financial services company JP Morgan Chase.
 Through its programs and grantmaking, the foundation aims to “[e]nable more people to contribute to and share in the rewards of a growing economy” by “taking a comprehensive approach [...] to make investments in four priority areas: Workforce Readiness, Small Business Expansion, Financial Capability, and Community Development.”